 a. use library facilities,

-b. use recreational facilities at a reduced rate,

-c. participate in academic convocations, commencements, and other academic endeavors,
+b. participate in academic convocations, commencements, and other academic endeavors,

-d. request that their names be retained in the university catalog, if desired, until their death,
+c. request that their names be retained in the university catalog, if desired, until their death,

-e. attend, without vote, meetings of their department and college,
+d. attend, without vote, meetings of their department and college,

-f. act as principal investigator for MSU grant proposals consistent with the policies of the Office of Sponsored Programs,
+e. act as principal investigator for MSU grant proposals consistent with the policies of the Office of Sponsored Programs,

-g. request office, laboratory space, and/or secretarial help, as available.
-Since the resources of the various departments vary, no university-wide policy can guarantee access.
-Such accommodations may be extended to emeritus facultywith the understanding that the instructional, research, and service requirements of the tenurable faculty have priority.
+f. request office, laboratory space, and/or secretarial help, as availableOffice and laboratory space may be extended to emeritus faculty consistent with the university Space Management Policy and with the understanding that the instructional, research, and service requirements of the tenurable faculty have priority.

 Note: Any or all privileges granted emeritus faculty may be rescinded should it become necessary to do so.